jnorthrup/violin/README.md

         .joinToString(transform = { "${it.index}: ${it.value}" })
         .let { println(it) } // prints "0: 5, 1: 6, 2: 7, 3: 8, 4: 9, 5: 10"

-The stream interface is dead simple:
+The toStream interface is dead simple:

     interface Stream <out T: Any> {
-        fun stream(): T?
+        fun toStream(): T?
     }

 ## Other